simplenetes-io/podc/PODSPEC.md

 # Default is podman.
 runtime: podman

 # The current version of this pod.
-This is used by Simplenetes project management to distinguish different version of the same pod from eachother.
+This is used by the Simplenetes cluster project manager `(sns)` to distinguish different version of the same pod from eachother.
 # It is also suffixed to the pod name, so that pod instances of different version will not collide.
 # Must be on semver format: major.minor.patch[-tag]
-# This variable is automatically available in the preproceesing stage.
+# This variable is also automatically made available by podc in the preproceesing stage.
 It cannot be defined in the .env file.
 podVersion: 0.0.1

 # Define any pod labels